 As of March 31, out of 7.3 million California homeowners with a mortgage, 1.8 million were underwater.
 Another 225,000 homeowners had 5 percent or less equity in their properties.
 We define this group of homeowners as “near negative equity” and include them in the analysis because costs associated with the sale of a home typically amount to 6 to 10 percent of the sales price leaving these homeowners effectively underwater.
 The total of these two classes of underwater homeowners is 2.0 million.
 Of those 2.0 million underwater homeowners, more than 1.1 million owe more than 25 percent of their home’s value.

 Rising home prices will help lift a certain percentage of underwater homeowners into a state of positive equity and into a position where they could choose to sell.
-If they choose to sell, these homeowners will help alleviate some of the current inventory problem, while also increasing sales activity.
+If they choose to sell, these homeowners will help alleviate some of the current inventory problems, while also increasing sales activity.

 If home prices increase 10 percent, an estimated 415,000 homeowners, or 23 percent of negative equity homeowners, will be returned to a positive equity state.
 In addition, if home prices rise 20 percent, an estimated 715,000 homeowners, or 40 percent of negative equity homeowners, will transition to a positive equity state.